banjopickin/women_workforce/README.md

 [General Social Survy(GSS)](https://gssdataexplorer.norc.org/) is a sociological survey which monitors demographic attitudes and living conditions of residents of the United States.
 The entire data is accessible to public and is one of most commonly used data source in social science study.

 ## Big Picture Question

-What factors influence women's working statuses is Uinited States in past two decades?
+**What factors influence women's working statuses is Uinited States in past two decades?**

-To Answer this question, first I have to know what does women's employment status look like and how is it different from the male population?
+To Answer this question, first I have to know what does women's employment status look like and how is it different from the male's?

-## employment
+## Employment

 ![emp_sex](imgs/readme_figs/emp_sex.png)